TanJiaXuan/OpenSourceWebExtension/README.md

 To Do List:

-- Upload the firefox web extension (Done by TJX on 07/07/2019)
+1.Upload the firefox web extension (Done by TJX on 07/07/2019)

-- Change the icon and name of the web extension ()

-- Add a reminder function and update all the file content (Done by TJX on 07/07/2019)
+  - Code of To Do List

+  - Code of Reminder

+2. Update HTML & CSS file content (UI Design)
-- Change the layout of the design (change the box design 08/07/2019, )
+  - Change the pop up box design (08/07/2019)

   - Edit the font size and word limits for each textbox

+  - Change the icon and name of the web extension

+  - Change the alignment of submit button in reminder section

+  - Change the alignment of the insertion of timer box

-- Check the sequence of web extension code (delete the html and css unused code 08/07/2019)
+3.Check the sequence and tidy of web extension code